alp1n3-dev/alp1n3-dev.github.io/src/content/blog/0000-fedora-chooses-forgejo/index.md

 ---
-title: "fedora moves forward with forgejo as its new forge"
+title: "0000 - fedora moves forward with forgejo as its new forge"
 date: "2025-01-31"
 tags:
   - linux